 There was a broad consensus that the suppression of the free flow of information contributed to the outbreak of wars.
-During World War I, the U.S. media was particularly vocal about the role nationalist (vice government) news agencies had — particularly Reuters (Great Britain), Havas (France), Wolff (Germany) — in controlling news content and availability across borders.
-The same was heard in World War II.
+During World War I, the U.S. media was particularly vocal about the role nationalist (vice government) news agencies had — notably Reuters (Great Britain), Havas (France), Wolff (Germany) — in controlling news content and availability across borders.
+It was the same in World War II.
 In September 1944, for example, then-Congressman J. William Fulbright, Democrat from Arkansas, introduced a bill calling for international agreements to guarantee freedom of the press and radio as an aid in preventing future wars.
-Senator Robert A. Taft, Republican from Ohio, introduced a similar bill in the Senate stating that the “complete absence of censorship and the removal of discrimination in the use of facilities of communication will contribute to the knowledge of all peoples, nullify the effect of false propaganda and remove causes of misunderstanding among nations, thereby contributing to the prevention of war in the future.”
-In a similar spirit, the chairman of the Federal Communications Commission recommended a “freedom to listen” as a necessary companion to FDR’s Four (other) Freedoms and a requirement for worldwide access to news.
+Senator Robert A. Taft, Republican from Ohio, introduced a similar bill in the Senate, stating that the “complete absence of censorship and the removal of discrimination in the use of facilities of communication will contribute to the knowledge of all peoples, nullify the effect of false propaganda and remove causes of misunderstanding among nations, thereby contributing to the prevention of war in the future.”
+In a similar spirit, the chairman of the Federal Communications Commission recommended a “freedom to listen” as a necessary companion to FDR’s Four (other) Freedoms and a requirement for global access to news.